MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/dual-write-prospect-to-cash.md

 ## Sales quotations

 Sales quotations can be created in either Sales or Supply Chain Management.

+> [!NOTE]
+> In Supply Chain Management version 10.0.39 and later, **Account** of both type customer and prospect is supported.
+This enables an **Account** qualification process where the **Account** record is created and qualified first as a prospect and then as a customer, aswell as a process of automatically converting a prospect to a customer account in an integrated quotation scenario.
+For details about how to set up and enable this capability, see [Enable prospect in prospect-to-cash with Dynamics 365 Sales].
+[To be added]
+>

 If you create a quotation in Sales, it's synced to Supply Chain Management in real time.
 Likewise, if you create a quotation in Supply Chain Management, it's synced to Sales in real time.
 Note the following points:

 - You can add a discount to the product on the quotation.
 In this case, the discount will be synced to Supply Chain Management.
 The **Discount**, **Charges**, and **Tax** columns on the header are controlled by a setup in Supply Chain Management.
 This setup doesn't support integration mapping.
 Instead, the **Price**, **Discount**, **Charge**, and **Tax** columns are maintained and handled in Supply Chain Management.
 - The **Discount %**, **Discount**, and **Freight Amount** columns on the sales quotation header are read-only columns.